jbravo94/inspectit-ocelot-monitoring/README.md

 ## Advantages

 * The inspectIT Ocelot agent uses Java byte-code manipulation to set up the OpenCensus instrumentation library with zero-configuration and requires no source-code changes
-* OpenAPM Landscape Tools Used
+* Using best of breed OpenAPM Landscape Tools

 ## Setup